nerissacooney/ulises.us/_posts/2017-02-26--new-lovers-erotica-reading-conversation.md

 [Larissa Pham, “Fantasian”](https://badlandsunlimited.com/books/new-lovers-9-fantasian)
 Larissa Pham is a writer living in Brooklyn.
 She has written for Adult, Guernica, The Nation and Nerve.
 Pham studied painting and art history at Yale University.

-[Join the intimate evening](https://www.facebook.com/events/326139811117166/) – and start your Saturday off right.
-There will be drinks and light refreshments for you to enjoy.
+[Join the intimate evening](https://www.facebook.com/events/326139811117166/) – there will be drinks and light refreshments.